WillM2006/MDM2_Project2/readme.md

 ## scripts/method1.py

-in-progress implementation of method1 for velocity field extraction
+progress implementation of method1 for velocity field extraction

+generates a large CSV containing one line for each processed frame each line is `points,x0,y0,x1,y1,...xN,yN` where `points` is the number of points along a single axis (so the line will contain `points * points * 2` subsequent values)

+also generates a sequence of SVG frames for visualisation

+## scripts/evaluate.py

+evaluate output produced by `scripts/method1.py`

 # Notes